Unadjusted State Exit Polls Indicate that Al Gore won a mini-landslide in 2000

 Gore won the unadjusted exit poll in the following 11 states- but all flipped to Bush in the recorded count.
 Gore would have won the election with just ONE: AL AR AZ CO FL GA MO NC TN TX VA

 The True Vote Model is based on 1996 and 2000 votes cast.
 It was a close match to Gore’s exit poll share.
-He had a 50.0% True Vote share assuming he had 75% of 8 million returning 1996 voters whose ballots were uncounted and 75% of 6 million uncounted votes in 2000.
+He won the True Vote by 50.9-45.3% assuming he had 75% of 8 million returning 1996 voters whose ballots were uncounted and 75% of 6 million uncounted votes in 2000.

 According to investigative reporter Greg Palast: Greg Palast Here’s how to estimate the effect of spoilage on the election outcome.
 For fun, let’s take Florida 2000.
 We know from comparison of census tracts to precincts that 54% of the 179,855 ballots spoiled were cast by African-American voters, that is, 97,000 of the total.